stdlib-js/stdlib/docs/development.md

 $ make init
 ```

-Initializing the development environment configures git hooks and other bells and whistles to aid in development.
+Initializing the development environment configures [Git][git] hooks and other bells and whistles to aid in development.
 Git hooks are especially important as they enable automatic linting and testing to ensure that code meets style specifications and does not break.

 ## Verification